 5) Salsa fresca:

 This is the homemade salsa you can buy in the produce section of your grocery store.
-It is FRESH, hence why it is called Salsa Fresca.
-I put this in sauteed spinach, it mixes well with vegetables, I’ve added it to empanadas, etc….
-You can buy this and also doctor it with beans, fruit, etc for your own semi-homemade chutney/relish/salsa for chicken and fish… It’s also a healthy and flavorful alternative to butter/SC for baked potatoes.
+It is FRESH, hence why it is called salsa fresca.
+I put this in sautéed spinach, it mixes well with vegetables, I’ve added it to empanadas, etc….
+You can buy this and also doctor it with beans, fruit, etc for your own semi-homemade chutney, relish or salsa for chicken and fish.
+It’s also a healthy and flavorful alternative to butter/SC for baked potatoes.

 5) White wine: